 Q. Can students qualify for a Canada Student Loan?

 A. As we have not gone through the process of accreditation, we do not qualify for the standard student loan.
-Other financing options are usually available through lending institutions.
+Other financing options are sometimes available through lending institutions.

 Q. When are tuition payments due?

 A. Year One: A Registration Fee of $250, an Administration fee of $250 and first tuition payment of $600 is due when a student is accepted and the Student Contract is signed.
 The second tuition payment of $2600 is due the May 1 before your first class.
 The third tuition payment of $2650 is due September 1 before your first class.
 (Total tuition for first year is $5850.)
 Textbook fee of $835 plus a $10 archival fee is due first day of class.